-Hello everyone, it´s Sanna Lippert here today to share with you a fun and easy to do layer technique.
-This idea occurred to me when I was using texture paste on another project and I realized that I could create a paste-like look by only using various die cut dies.
+Hello everyone, it’s Sanna Lippert here today to share with you a fun and easy to do layering technique.
+This idea occurred to me when I was using texture paste on another project and I realized that I could create a paste-like look without the paste by using only a series of dies.

 Hello to all!